GJDuck/e9patch/doc/e9patch-programming-guide.md

 * `trampoline` is the address of the trampoline.
 * `rax`...`r15`, `rip`, `rflags` is the corresponding register value.
 * An integer constant.
+* A file lookup of the form `basename[index]` where `basename` is the basename of a CSV file used in the matching, and `index` is a column index.
+  Note that the matching must select a unique row.

 Note that the current E9Tool supports a maximum of 6 arguments.